sarvya521/auto-complete-service/docs/api-versioning-guidelines.md

 Only latest API classes(dto and controller) will be in base/versionless package.

 For example:
-* com.ac.web.controller.v10
+* com.sp.backend.boilerplate.web.controller.v10
-* com.ac.web.controller.v20
+* com.sp.backend.boilerplate.web.controller.v20
-* com.ac.dto.v10
+* com.sp.backend.boilerplate.dto.v10
-* com.ac.dto.v20
+* com.sp.backend.boilerplate.dto.v20

 Note:
-v21 is latest version, Hence its controllers will remain to stay in com.ac.web.controller package and its dto will remain to stay in com.ac.dto package
+v21 is latest version, Hence its controllers will remain to stay in com.sp.backend.boilerplate.web.controller package and its dto will remain to stay in com.sp.backend.boilerplate.dto package